CyCoreSystems/kubetemplate/README.md

 It provides a common Go-based templating engine to construct application configuration files using a number of kubernetes resources as sources.

+## Usage

+A templating engine can be used on any number of templates, but before calling `Render()` on a template, you should run that template through a `Learn()` cycle.

+Thus, the usual process is to run each template through a `Learn()` whenever it is added or changes, and then call `Render()` any number of times.
+Note that `Learn()` takes out a lock on the entire engine, so you should not attempt to run it concurrently.

 ## Templates

 Values for the templates may come from a number of sources: